jivanpal/drat/docs/commands/explore-omap-tree.md

     {argument}`max-xid` (the most recent object map with a transaction ID that doesn't exceed the one specified will be explored).

-If no such arguments are specified, Drat assumes `--volume -1 --max-xid -1`.
+If no such arguments are specified, the default is `--volume -1 --max-xid -1`.
-That is, it will explore the most recent container object map B-tree.
+That is, Drat will explore the most recent container object map B-tree.

 When the command is run, Drat will display the entries within the specified B-tree (root) node, each of which is a key given by an (OID, XID) pair.
 You